Sreelekhasanthanam/Comparing-Classifiers17.1/README.md

 The target column, i.e., the dependent variables: "y" is binary, and imbalanced as observed below:

 Once an effective cleaning work has been completed, including removing most or all of the outliers.
 A boxplot "balance" vs. most of independent columns was built & analyized, indicating that in all categories: the client's age,client's job,client' marital status, client's education level, including housing's loan, personal's loan, even the  contact communication's, the clients that subscribed term deposit have more money in the their balance's account in general.
-Some of those plots are shown below:

 <h4>Treatment of Categorical Features</h4>

 <h3>Nominal Features</h3>
 Nominal features are categorical features that have no numerical importance.
 Order does not matter.
 Most of the columns were found to fall in this category as follows: "job", "eudcation","contact","month", "day", "marital",and "poutcome".
 The Pandas getdummies function was used to creates dummy variables was used to treat them.
 A dummy variable is a numerical variable that encodes categorical information, having two possible values: 0 or 1.
-Those encoded features were added to the existing dataset using the panda function contact as shown  on Figure 20: